20suleman/Notes/javascript-notes.md

 ## Closures in JavaScript (❗important) 🔒
 We have already used a closure without even realizing it.
 In the example below, prefix is a closed-over-variable.

-*In Simple words:- A closure is a function that captures the variables from its surrounding lexical scope (the context in which it was defined).
+A closure is a function that is bind to its lexical environment *In Simple words:- A closure is a function that captures the variables from its surrounding lexical scope (the context in which it was defined).
 This means that a closure can access variables defined in its outer scope, even after the outer function has completed execution.*
 *When a function is defined inside another function, the inner function forms a closure and "closes over" the outer function's variables.
 This allows the inner function to use and manipulate those variables, even if the outer function has finished executing.*